US staffer suffers brain injury after 'sound' incident in China - Journal du Cameroun

-The US embassy in China issued a health alert Wednesday after a US government employee experienced an “abnormal” sound and suffered a mild brain injury — in an incident reminiscent of a mysterious illness that hit diplomats in Cuba.
+A US government employee in China suffered brain trauma linked to “abnormal sounds” that resembled the still-unexplained injuries that befell US and Canadian diplomats in Cuba last year, Secretary of State Mike Pompeo said Wednesday.

-US and Chinese authorities are investigating the matter after the employee, who was assigned to the southern city of Guangzhou, was diagnosed with mild traumatic brain injury (MTBI), said embassy spokeswoman Jinnie Lee.
+US and Chinese authorities are investigating after the unnamed employee, who was assigned to the southern city of Guangzhou, was diagnosed with mild traumatic brain injury (MTBI).

-In Cuba last year, the US disclosed that 24 diplomats and their family members had fallen victim to an unsolved mysterious attack that left them with injuries resembling brain trauma.
+Last year 24 US diplomats and their family members in Cuba fell victim to a mysterious attack that left them with injuries resembling brain trauma.
 Ten Canadian diplomats and their relatives also suffered a strange illness.

-“We cannot at this time connect it with what happened in Havana but we are investigating all possibilities,” a US embassy official in Beijing told AFP on the condition of anonymity.
+Both countries scaled back their diplomatic presence on the Caribbean island due to the problem, which continues to baffle investigators and has strained US diplomatic relations with Havana.

+“The medical indications are very similar and entirely consistent with the medical indications that have taken place to Americans working in Cuba,” Pompeo said in Washington.

-The embassy’s health alert says the government employee “recently reported subtle and vague, but abnormal, sensations of sound and pressure”.
+Pompeo said the US government has deployed medical personnel to investigate the China case.
+The embassy’s health alert says the employee “recently reported subtle and vague, but abnormal, sensations of sound and pressure.”

-“The US government is taking these reports seriously and has informed its official staff in China of this event,” the message says.
+Embassy spokeswoman Jinnie Lee said the employee experienced “a variety of physical symptoms” between late 2017 and April 2018.
+The person was sent to the United States and diagnosed with MTBI on May 18.

 “While in China, if you experience any unusual acute auditory or sensory phenomena accompanied by unusual sounds or piercing noises, do not attempt to locate their source.
-Instead, move to a location where the sounds are not present,” it says, urging people with medical problems to consult a doctor.
+Instead, move to a location where the sounds are not present,” the embassy said, urging people with medical problems to consult a doctor.

-Lee said the employee experienced “a variety of physical symptoms” between late 2017 through April 2018.
-The person was sent to the United States and diagnosed with MTBI on May 18.

 “The (State) Department is taking this incident very seriously and is working to determine the cause and impact of the incident,” Lee said.